Visweswarr/customer-churn-prediction/README.md

 This project is for educational purposes.

-## 👥 Author
+## 👥 Authors

-Developed as part of a Big Data Engineering course project.
+Bijilesh
+Visweswar
+Sanjay

 ## 🙏 Acknowledgments